Sanskary2303/OpenPrinting-Image-Evaluation/README.md

 - Page orientation errors

 The system uses feature matching to identify corresponding pages regardless of minor distortions and generates visualizations showing page mapping between reference and processed documents.

+### Filter Chain Analysis

+The filter chain analysis system provides a way to inspect, understand, and test the exact sequence of filters that CUPS would use for a specific printer and document type:

+- **Filter Chain Detection**: Query the filters that would be used based on printer PPD configurations
+- **Direct Filter Execution**: Manually control and test specific filter sequences for precise debugging
+- **Troubleshooting Tools**: Compare output from different filters to isolate issues in complex print pipelines
+- **Printer Information Collection**: Gather comprehensive details about available printers and their capabilities
+- **PPD Analysis**: Extract filter information directly from printer PPD files when needed

 ## Credits